| Property | Across a Period → | Down a Group ↓ | Driving Force |

 | Electronegativity | Increases | Decreases | Stronger pull on shared e⁻ pair across; weaker down |

-First ionisation energy is "the minimum energy required to remove one mole of electrons from one mole of gaseous atoms."
-If you omit the word "gaseous", you will lose the mark.
+First ionisation energy is "the minimum energy required to remove one mole of electrons from one mole of gaseous atoms under standard conditions."
+Omitting "gaseous" or omitting the mole concept is an automatic mark loss.